galacean/engine/docs/en/graphics/2D/spriteAtlas.md

   });
 ```

-## Notes {#notes}
+## Notes {/*examples*/}

-1. Pack sprites that are drawn in sequence into the same atlas to significantly improve performance (reduce the number of draw command calls);
+1. Please pack sprites with connected drawing sequences into the same atlas to significantly improve performance (reduce the number of draw calls);
-2. When cleaning up sprite atlases, make sure that all sprites in the atlas are no longer in use;
+2. When cleaning up the sprite atlas, ensure that all sprites in the atlas are no longer in use;
-3. When packing sprite atlases, it is necessary to coordinate the number and size of sprites to avoid generating multiple sprite atlases at once;
+3. When packing the sprite atlas, it is necessary to coordinate the number and size of sprites to avoid generating multiple sprite atlases in one packing session;